‘Believe in Blue’ is a series of innovative, award-winning short films aiming to challenge and change perceptions of policing in England and Wales.

 Enter TINKER TAYLOR.

 We meticulously designed four scenarios for four different films, each demonstrating the value of police work in fighting crime and serving the community.
-The jobs officers do is vital as well as varied, and this needed to be absolutely clear in our films.
+The jobs officers do are vital as well as varied, and this needed to be absolutely clear in our films.

-The Federation was absolutely delighted.
+The PFEW was absolutely delighted.
 It cited strong anecdotal evidence from officers on the ground as proof of the films’ power.
 This is exactly what both they and we had hoped for.
 As the police ultimately serve the public, the bonds between the two are vital.
-By raising awareness and encouraging dialogue these bonds can be strengthened.
+By raising awareness and encouraging dialogue, these bonds can be strengthened.
 Being able to play our part in this makes us extremely proud.

 “Wow…very professional, cinematic in feel and the technique is superb.
-A great piece of work”
+A great piece of work.”

-“They are exceptional pieces of art; incredibly well made and for my money the “basketball” video is outstanding.
+“They are exceptional pieces of art; incredibly well made and, for my money, the “basketball” video is outstanding.
 The chaotic house scene is also superb.
-It’s genius filming … you should be very proud.”
+It’s genius filming…you should be very proud.”